• Free shipping on all orders over €50

 Acrylonitrile-Butadiene Copolymers

-Nitrile is not a very oxygen resistant material and is not considered oxygen compatible.
+(NBR or Nitrile) Most O-rings used in SCUBA are made from Nitrile, a hydrocarbon-based synthetic rubber.
+Nitrile offers excellent resistance to many oils and acids and has good physical properties.
+However, Nitrile is not a very oxygen resistant material and is not considered oxygen compatible.
 Nitrile is also often referred to as Buna-N.

 Fluorocarbon Elastomers